DavidSedley/DavidSedley.github.io/content/publications/articles.md

 in J. Klein and N. Powers (eds.)_The Oxford Handbook of Hellenistic Philosophy_) (Oxford, 2025)

 ### ‘A Parmenidean self-exegesis'
 in A.G.
-Long and B. Sattler (eds.), _Parmenides: New Perspectives_ (Oxford, 2025 forthcoming)
+Long and B. Sattler (eds.), _Parmenides: New Perspectives_ (Oxford, )
-= 'Parménide, exégète de Parménide', in D. Sedley, _Études de philosophie ancienne_ chapitre 1 (Paris, 2025, forthcoming)
+= 'Parménide, exégète de Parménide', in D. Sedley, _Études de philosophie ancienne_ chapitre 1 (Paris, 2025, forthcoming),

 ### ‘Divine anonymity'
-(forthcoming in P. Kalligas Festschrift)
+in R. Chiaradonna, R. McKirahan, A. Nehamas and V. Tsouna (eds.), _New Essays on the Platonic Tradition: In Honour of Paul Kalligas_ (Leiden, forthcoming)